We Get Letters

 We Get Letters is a 1957 album by Perry Como, his second RCA Victor 12" long-play album.

+Overview

 The LP's concept is an album of requests from Como's television show, but forgoing the usual big-band sound of Mitchell Ayres' Orchestra and the Ray Charles Singers for a small group known as "Como's little Combo", with soft, breezy jazz arrangements by Joe Lipman.
 The album was recorded between June 1956 and February 1957.